sickozell/SickoCV/README.md

 INV out is the inverted envelope output to use for ducking purposes.
 The INV knob is used to set the inverting strength.
 A D S R outputs send a 1ms trigger at the end of every single stage.

-The built-in VCA section consists of a stereo audio input, a master volume knob, a volume CV input, and a stereo audio output.
+The built-in VCA section consists of a stereo audio input, a level knob, a level CV input, and a stereo audio output.
-Please note that using the volume CV input as a velocity control from an external keyboard, the volume knob has to be set to zero.
+Please note that using the level CV input as a velocity control from an external keyboard, the LVL knob has to be set to zero.

 #### - ENVER mini